binary-manu/arch-ansible/README.md

 By design, bootloader installation is considered a part of partitioning.
-This is because one cannot choose a bootloader independently of the partitioning scheme: for example, Extlinux cannot be installed on 64-bit ext4, which must be taken into account when creating the `/boot` filesystem.
+This is because one cannot choose a bootloader independently of the partitioning scheme: for example, `extlinux` cannot be installed on 64-bit ext4, which must be taken into account when creating the `/boot` filesystem.
 Therefore, if partitioning is skipped, bootloader installation is also skipped.

 Installation of base packages cannot be skipped, but it can be